Last updated July 20, 2026 — pricing and features re-verified

 Is there an OpusClip alternative that clips live instead of after the upload?

-Almost every alternative shares OpusClip's post-upload design — you hand it a finished recording and it scans the transcript.
-ClipMe is the exception we could verify: it cuts finished, ranked clips off the live HLS feed during the broadcast, so the short is ready while the moment is still hot.
-Watch for 'live clipping' that really means live marking — flagging moments in real time but rendering the clips only after the VOD processes.
+Nearly every alternative inherits OpusClip's post-upload shape: you feed it a completed recording and it works off the transcript.
+The one we could verify breaking that pattern is ClipMe — it cuts finished, ranked clips off the live HLS feed during the broadcast (verified July 2026), so the short lands while the moment is still hot.
+One thing to check: some tools sell 'live clipping' that is really live marking — they flag a moment as it happens but only render the actual clip once the VOD has processed.